mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 <path/to/build/directory>/post_ensight --file=<path/to/output>
 ```

 This will produce a series of files ready for inspection in ParaView.
+Therefore, open ParaView on your host machine.
+Then, open the two files ending with `*_fluid.case` and `*_structure.case`.
+This will load the results of the fluid and solid domain into ParaView.
+Now, you can inspect the solution in ParaView, apply filters, walk through the different time steps, etc.

+> **Visialization of deformations:** Both solid and fluid domain have computed displacement fields during the simulation.
+To visualize the deformation, you can
+>
+> - create a contour plot for each domain colored according to the displacement field of each domain;
+> - display the deformation of the geomtry by applying a "warp" filter.
+For better visibility, it is recommended to scale the deformation by a factor, e.g. 10 or 100.

 ## Visualization of results